kgturner/FranceCG/README.md

 Code and data associated with:

-Turner KG, Freville H, Rieseberg LH (2015) Adaptive plasticity and niche expansion in an invasive thistle.
-Evolution and Ecology (accepted): ECE-2015-03-00175.
+Turner KG, Fréville H, Rieseberg LH (2015) Adaptive plasticity and niche expansion in an invasive thistle.
+Ecology and Evolution, DOI: 10.1002/ece3.1599.

 This data is also deposited at Dryad: